Be Tangential to Manifold: Discovering Riemannian Metric for Diffusion Models: Preliminaries

-\paragraph{Riemannian metric.} We adopt the notions in \citet{Lee2019}.
+We adopt the notions in Lee \cite{Lee2019}.
 Let $\gM$ be a smooth manifold.
 A \emph{Riemannian metric} $g$ on $\gM$ is a smooth covariant 2-tensor field such that, at every point $p \in \gM$, the tensor $g_p$ defines an inner product on the tangent space $T_p\gM$.
-A \emph{Riemannian manifold} is the pair $(\gM, g)$.
-Using local coordinates, the metric $g_p$ can be expressed as a symmetric and positive definite matrix $G_p$ at $p$.
-See Appendix~\ref{appendix:local_coordinates} for this connection.
-The inner product $\langle v,w\rangle_g $ of two tangent vectors $v,w\in T_p\gM$ at $p$ is given by
+In other words, $g$ is symmetric and positive-definite; at $p\in\gM$,